How much does a tree removal cost in Minneapolis, MN?

 | Northern and Eastern Suburbs (Maple Grove, Roseville, Woodbury, Eagan) | Competitive pricing; $55–$68/hr; smaller established canopy than city neighborhoods; EAB monitoring critical; spring ice storm damage common. |

-How to Control Tree Removal Costs in Minneapolis
+How to Keep Costs Down in Minneapolis, Minnesota

 - Don't delay EAB ash removal — dead ash trees deteriorate structurally within 18–24 months; removal of a structurally compromised dead ash costs 20–40% more than removal of a dying or recently dead ash; delay is a false economy.